 There can be no question that information is easier to access and distribute than ever, which means that it is also more challenging for Florida business owners to safeguard their intellectual property (IP).
 As an article in Forbes points out, your trademarks, trade dress, copyright, and patents are assets that carry value.
 Just as you do with the tangible items your company owns, you must invest time and effort into protecting your intellectual property.
 When you come up with an original idea, business model, art, writing, or concept that benefits your business, you want to make sure no one else uses it.

 However, even if you understand the basics about what intellectual property is, you may not know how to prevent it from being accessed or used by someone else.
-You can trust a Clearwater business law attorney to handle the specific tasks, including these steps to protecting your intellectual property.
+You can trust a Largo business law attorney to handle the specific tasks, including these steps to protecting your intellectual property.

 - Keep trade secrets and business ideas confidential.